 HOW DOES MCINNES WILSON LAWYERS COLLECT YOUR PERSONAL INFORMATION?

 We will always collect your personal information directly from you where possible.
-Where we are unable to obtain personal information directly from you we will obtain your consent before information is obtained from another party.

 Collection of your personal information may occur in a number of ways including: